Biochemistry1-FFM/uORF-Tools/README.md

 Create a folder fastq and copy your compressed fastq.gz files into the fastq folder.

-Please copy the template of the sample sheet and the config file into the project folder.
+Please copy the template of the sample sheet and the config file into the uORF-Tools folder.

-         cp uORF-Tools/templates/config.yaml .
+         cp uORF-Tools/templates/config.yaml uORF-Tools/
-         cp uORF-Tools/templates/samples.tsv .
+         cp uORF-Tools/templates/samples.tsv uORF-Tools/

 Customize the config.yaml with the used adapter sequence and optionally with the path to a precomputed STAR genome index.
 For correct removal of reads mapping to ribosomal genes please specify the taxonomic group of